Camera autofocus is always the hottest topic among reviewers and a major concern among users.

 How I’ve Set My Autofocus

-With Fujifilm, Sony, and Canon, changing between the different focus modes usually prompts a menu first where you then have to physically select the different focus modes.
-On Canon, you could press a button and cycle a wheel but it was never as intuitive as the Nikon system (as far as I know anyway, this could have changed recently).
-This honestly is one of the biggest reasons why Nikon has been my system of choice, besides the Z mount being the best mount at adapting lenses.
+With Fujifilm, Sony, and Canon, changing between the different focus modes usually prompts a menu where you have to select the different focus modes physically.
+On Canon, you could press a button and cycle a wheel, but it was never as intuitive as the Nikon system (as far as I know, anyway; this could have changed recently).
+This honestly is one of the biggest reasons why Nikon has been my system of choice, besides the Z mount being the best mount for adapting lenses.

-So far I’ve set up my Z8 controls to be a little different than my Z6.
+So far, I’ve set up my Z8 controls to be a little different from my Z6.

-Fn1 – I’ve set my Fn1 button to be the old-school DSLR tracker box.
-So at any given time, I can push this button and all object tracking turns off, breaking the camera out of any false positives, or giving me the ability to focus on something specific.
+Fn1 – I’ve set my Fn1 button as the old-school DSLR tracker box.
+So, at any given time, I can push this button, and all object tracking turns off, breaking the camera out of any false positives or allowing me to focus on something specific.
 For example, if a kid is playing with a toy, maybe you want the toy in focus instead of the kid’s eye.

 Fn2 – I usually have Fn2 set as a custom-sized zone box.
-These days when just shooting around-the-house lifestyle photography with family and friends I leave the camera set as default with the all-area AF, but when I need to get specific with a subject or area, I can push Fn2 to pull up the box to limit the zone the camera looks at.
+These days, when just shooting around-the-house lifestyle photography with family and friends, I leave the camera set as default with the all-area AF.
+Still, when I need to get specific with a subject or area, I can push Fn2 to pull up the box to limit the zone the camera looks at.

 Nikon Z8 Street Photography Autofocus – Conclusions

-While the autofocus system in the Nikon Z8 is now very advanced, it still can’t read your mind and you’ll still need to learn to set the camera up a little to maximize the usefulness of it.
-You still need to learn the limitations and work with them, and once that’s done the camera is pretty incredible and a ton of fun.
+While the Nikon Z8’s autofocus system is now very advanced, it still can’t read your mind, and you’ll still need to learn to set the camera up a little to maximize its usefulness.
+You still need to learn the limitations and work with them, and once that’s done, the camera is pretty incredible and a ton of fun.

-For those that don’t really want to put in any work, I got some great news, there’s now this thing called Midjourney.
+For those who don’t really want to work, I have some great news: There’s now this thing called Midjourney.